The limit of large mass monopoles: Motivating examples

 \section{Motivating examples}

-In this section we collect a few examples which motivate the current work.
+In this section, we collect a few examples that motivate the current work.
 The first of these consists of exploring the explicit Prasad-Sommerfield monopole in the limit when its mass is sent off to infinity.
-The second examples uses Taubes' construction of multi-monopoles on $\mathbb{R}^3$ to produce sequences of charge $k\geq 1$ monopoles with unbounded masses, such that the corresponding zero set $Z$ is any a priori prescribed set of $l$ pairwise distinct points in $X$, for any given $1\leq l\leq k$.
-Next, we include a simple general way to produce, from a given charge $k>1$ monopole, examples of sequences of charge $k$ monopoles in $\mathbb{R}^3$ with unbounded masses and for which the zero set $Z=\{0\}$ and the charge $k_0$ of the bubble at the origin equals $k>1$.
-Finally, using the multi-monopole construction of \cite{oliveira2016monopoles} in the more general setting of an AC $3-$manifold $(X^3,g)$ with $b^2(X)=0$, we construct sequences of charge $k$ monopoles with unbounded masses whose zero set is any a priori prescribed set of $k$ pairwise distinct points in $X$.
+The second example uses Taubes' construction of multi-monopoles on $\mathbb{R}^3$ to produce sequences of charge $k\geq 1$ monopoles with unbounded masses, such that the corresponding zero set $Z$ is any a priori prescribed set of $l$ pairwise distinct points in $\mathbb R^3$, for any given $1\leqslant l\leqslant k$.
+Next, we include a simple general way to produce, from a given charge $k>1$ monopole, examples of sequences of charge $k$ monopoles in $\mathbb{R}^3$ with unbounded masses and for which the zero set $Z=\{0\}$ and the total cluster charge $K_0$ at the origin equals $k>1$.
+Finally, using the multi-monopole construction of \cite{oliveira2016monopoles} in the more general setting of an AC $3$-manifold $(X^3,g)$ with $b^2(X)=0$, we construct sequences of charge $k$ monopoles with unbounded masses whose zero set is any a priori prescribed set of $k$ pairwise distinct points in $X$.
+Section~\ref{sec:hierarchical-example} gives an additional charge four family in which several mass one profiles converge to the same point of $X$ while separating through a hierarchy of intermediate scales.